 - Parking is permitted only in areas clearly marked and specified by Commuter Services.

 - Parking is prohibited in areas including, but not limited to, lawns, planted areas, grounds under repair, median strips, sidewalks, driveways, crosswalks, red curbs, and “No Parking” areas.
 Obstructing a fire hydrant, fire lanes, vehicular and pedestrian traffic, and official bus stops will also result in citation and is subject to tow.

 - Violators of the UHM Parking Regulations are subject to a fine and/or removal of their motor vehicle at the owner’s expense.
 Delinquent or repeat offenses may warrant further disciplinary action.

 - All persons operating a motor vehicle on UHM property are required to comply with the City & County of Honolulu Traffic Code and all UHM Parking Regulations.

 - The University is not responsible or liable for fire, theft, damages to motor vehicles or any contents therein when parked or operated on campus.

 - Giving false information and/or falsifying supporting documents when applying for a parking permit constitutes a violation of these regulations and shall invalidate the issuance of the permit.

-* Regulations listed here are excerpts from the official UHM Regulations which are available at the Commuter and Fleet Services offices.
+* Regulations listed here are excerpts from the official UHM Regulations which are available at the Commuter Services offices.